Facts on Space Weather Effects

 - Polar Cap absorption events - blackouts of HF signals propagating through the Earth's polar regions, resulting from protons emitted from the Sun, and

 - Changes to the usable range of HF frequencies due to geomagnetic and ionospheric storms (large scale disruptions to the geomagnetic field and ionosphere that usually last between one and three days).

 Space weather effects on satellites depend on their orbits.
 Geosynchronous satellites in the highest orbits are susceptible to infrequent bursts of high energy particles from the Sun.
 These particles may cause memory upsets, dielectric charging and radiation damage to components.
 This can result in operational glitches, degradation of service or in extreme cases, loss of the satellite.
 Satellites in low Earth orbits are less susceptible to particle damage, except over the polar regions, but may suffer increased orbital decay (and consequent reduced lifetime) when significant space weather occurs.

 Aeromagnetic surveys are flown to help locate various mineral resources.
 The quality of data obtained from these surveys can be degraded by space weather such as geomagnetic storms.
 Where possible, aeromagnetic surveyors seek to conduct their work under quiet geomagnetic conditions.

 Long-distance pipelines and power lines

 Intense geomagnetic storms can cause surges in long-distance power lines particularly at higher latitudes.
 The cathodic protection of long distance pipe-lines may also be adversely affected under such circumstances.

-One of the key roles of SWS is to monitor and forecast space weather, so that customers can minimise any adverse effects on their operations.
-A wide range of SWS space weather services are available via e-mail or SMS subscriptions, as well as through the SWS website.
+One of the key roles of ASWFC is to monitor and forecast space weather, so that customers can minimise any adverse effects on their operations.
+A wide range of ASWFC space weather services are available via e-mail or SMS subscriptions, as well as through the ASWFC website.